 As challenger banks continue to increase their market share and with economic uncertainty looming, many will be making plans to develop the debt management function of their businesses.
-Having concentrated on the development of apps and service expansion, some attention will now need to be diverted towards the needs of customers in arrears and ensuring revenue is not adversely affected by inefficient debt collection processes.
+Having concentrated on the development of apps and customer acquisition, some attention will now need to be diverted towards the needs of customers in arrears and ensuring revenue is not adversely affected by inefficient debt collection processes.

 New banks start with a distinct advantage, they are not held back by incumbent debt management systems from the pre-digital age or by ingrained notions of how indebted customers should journey through the collections process.
 Technologically and ethically there is a good cultural fit between new banking and fintech companies and this gives challengers the edge when it comes to scaling their collections capacity.

 Considerations- resources, knowledge and time

 Internal development resources are likely to be fully engaged with expansion into new areas of banking and providing new products (including credit) as well as scaling up to accommodate new customers and territories.
 As this is the clear priority, it may not be feasible to redirect the necessary resource from the development team to build an enterprise-wide collections solution.